Cancer Care Expenses in Canada, eh? Spill the Beans, Pal!

 Chemotherapy

 Now, chemo is a bit of a wildcard.
-Depending on the drugs prescribed and how long the treatment lasts, it can cost anywhere from $5,000 to over $50,000.
+Depending on the prescribed drugs and duration, the expenses can range anywhere from $5,000 to over $50,000.

 Hormone Therapy